Tapper says Sports Woman of the Year nomination surreal

-Tapper says Sports Woman of the Year nomination surrealThursday, December 16, 2021
+Tapper says Sports Woman of the Year nomination surrealFriday, December 17, 2021

 |

 “It was amazing!
-I found out through my friend on WhatsApp.
-She's like 'congratulations on your nominations' and I'm like 'for what?'
-And she said Sports Woman of the Year and I'm like what?
-I'm nominated, crazy, plus its two nominations - People's Choice Awards and Sports Woman of the Year.
+I found out through my friend on WhatsApp, she's like congratulations on your nominations and I'm like for what?
+And she said, Sports Woman of the Year and I'm like what?
+I'm nominated, crazy, plus two nominations, People's Choice Awards and Sports Woman of the Year.
 Surreal, surreal,” she said.

-In her usual bubbly style, Tapper said she was happy to have brought joy to so many Jamaicans this year and encouraged everyone to vote for her for the People's Choice Award.
+In her usual bubbly style, Tapper said she was happy to have brought joy to so many Jamaicans this year and encouraged everyone to vote for the People's Choice Award.

 “Vote for me if you get the chance.
 If you don't that's fine.
 Vote for the person that you think should win.
 I'm just really, really happy, and excited that I had the opportunity to represent Jamaica the way I did.
 And to make you guys happy and excited and proud to be Jamaican,” she concluded.